-This is what we have agreed on so far: I am trying to create a structure for the book; Uta said she would like to do the colouring in.
+I am trying to create a structure for the book; Uta said she would like to do the colouring in.
 In the previous post she has provided her overall view of what the book will be about, in what she calls the blurb.
+In 2017 this is what we had agreed on so far:

-Now for the structure: I need to choose some constraints that will determine the contents of the book and the order in which these contents will be presented.
+For the structure, I need to choose some constraints that will determine the contents of the book and the order in which these contents will be presented.
 This structure will highlight the message that we wish to communicate and also indicate how our book on social cognition differs from others.
 We need severe constraints because so much is now being published on social cognition.
 Almost nothing was published prior to 1990, but in 2013 over 6000 papers appeared.

 We have chosen a biological framework, so that our constraints come from considerations of evolution and brain function.

 Evolution: The most obvious evolutionary constraint is to consider human social cognition against the backdrop of social cognition in other animals from bees to apes.
 We will highlight a common thread of mechanisms for social cognition in animals, but also identify something special about human cognition, which enabled the emergence of language and cultural institutions.

 We will also take account of theories, pioneered by John Maynard Smith, about the evolutionary mechanisms enabling the emergence of social interaction.
 This approach involves the application of game theory to the evolution of cooperation and to the emergence of the transfer of information between creatures, via cues, signals & communication.